 (Please note that Agent/Editor Pitching is an add-on, separate aspect of the day, for only those who sign up.
 Spaces are limited for these premium meetings, and pricing/detail is explained below.)

-$149 — the EARLY BIRD base price for registration to the 2017 CWW and access to all workshops, all day, on July 8, 2017.
-As of November 2016, event registration is now OPEN.
+$149 — EARLY BIRD base price for registration to the 2018 CWW and access to all workshops, all day, on July 14, 2018.
+As of October 2017, event registration is now OPEN.

 “I signed with my agent, Patricia Nelson, after